 - Men may abstain from running between Milayn al-Akhdharayn (the two green mileposts) if they are taking care of the elderly or female pilgrims.

-- If a Fardh prayer is due to start, you must join the congregation and resume your Sa’i from the position that you stopped.
+- Continuity is not a necessary condition for Sa’i.
+Therefore, if you need to stop your Sa’i, for example, to answer the call of nature, you may resume from the position that you stopped.
+If a Fardh prayer is due to start, you must join the congregation and resume your Sa’i from where you left.
 If you can’t remember exactly where you stopped, start the lap again.

-- Talking is permissible during Sa’i, although it must be necessary and not merely idle or worldly talk.
+- Talking is permissible during Sa’i, although it should be necessary and not merely idle or worldly talk.

 - Sa’i can also be performed in the middle and roof areas.
 If you’re performing Sa’i during a hot day, the middle would be a better option.
 The roof is the better option at any other point during the day.